garethrowell/timeseries-JavaFX/README.md

   Use Julian dates where 1/1/2010 is day 1;

 # Project Features
-  DataScanner;
-  XYAxes;
-  WellPlot;
+  DataScanner
+  XYAxes
+  WellPlot

+# Represent as a time series with moving average

 ---------------------------------------
 Notes
 ---------------------------------------

-Create reusable classes for loading data, X and Y axes, and plotting all the data from one well;
-Intermediate projects include:
+Create reusable classes for loading data, X and Y axes, and plotting well Intermediate projects include:
-Create an object that loads data;
+Create an object that loads data
-Creating a flexible coordinate system display;
+Creating a flexible coordinate system display
 Plotting time series for a single well site;
 Plotting time series for multiple well site data;
-Plot running average as well as depth values for individual wells;
+Plotting mean depth as well as plots for individual wells;